SC-900 Preparation Details

 Describe the Authentication Capabilities of Azure AD

-Describe the different authentication methods
+Describe the authentication methods available in Azure AD

 Different authentication methods in Azure AD